ivanleongwm/paper-trading/README.md

 1. Sell page to only show what stocks the users have in possession.
 2. API to fetch and load faster (display immediately what's already loaded)
-3. To add a page for the history profile - stocks the user had bought or sold before.
+3. Get the stocks to show results in minutes, hours, days, months, years (user get to choose)
 4. Add a choice to sort the stocks in alphabetical order or add a search bar to search directly for the stocks you want to find.
 5. A complete Profile page allowing users to change password, e-mail adress or profile picture.
 6. Add more questions in the registration page when users are creating their accounts.
 (D.O.B, gender, trading experience, trading risk, etc)
+7. Add news tab, to fetch news API according to the stocks the users are interested in.

 ### Screenshots of WIP